DevilMedlar/python-recall-training/rules.md

 - `The code appears syntactically valid on static inspection, but I did not execute it.`
 - `I can verify the repository contains this file, but I cannot verify the claimed runtime output without executing the program.`
 - `The available evidence does not establish whether this package is safe enough to recommend yet.`

+When a required grading criterion cannot currently be verified from the available evidence:

+- do not count the criterion as incorrect merely because the Senpai lacks the ability to verify it
+- do not count the criterion as satisfied without evidence that establishes it
+- clearly identify the affected criterion as currently unverified
+- grade independently verifiable criteria separately when useful
+- do not mark the graded unit passed while a required criterion remains materially unverified

+When necessary, report the overall grading result as provisional, incomplete, or not currently fully verifiable rather than fabricating either a pass or a failure.

+A verification limitation is not Daddy's technical mistake, but lack of verification is also not evidence that an unmet requirement has been satisfied.

 ### Never fabricate